 Every company has them — the information tracked in multiple spreadsheets saved in various folders, the files without naming systems, the credentials that only live in Bob from Accounting’s head.
 Often, when companies are small, manual processes like printing and submitting an expense report are feasible.
 As a company grows, though, that can quickly lead to an accounting team managing hundreds of differently formatted expense claims with no cohesive format.

-Grandfathered processes are often working ‘good enough’.
+Existing processes are often working ‘good enough’.
 They get the job done, so why spend the time implementing a new process and training tens, if not hundreds, of people on the new system?
-However, these grandfathered processes can actually be creating pain points that negatively impact your organization — in terms of your employee productivity, employee satisfaction (imagine having to wade through thousands of scribbled-on receipts), and in the end, your bottom line.
+However, these processes can actually be creating pain points that negatively impact your organization — in terms of your employee productivity, employee satisfaction (imagine having to wade through thousands of scribbled-on receipts), and in the end, your bottom line.

-And while the process of automating and improving your legacy, time-consuming, manual processes might seem onerous, we’ve broken it down into nine simple steps that you can take with your stakeholders to audit your processes, uncover your pain points, implement solutions, and most importantly, make sure that your new processes work.
+And while the process of automating and improving your legacy, time-consuming, manual processes might seem onerous, we’ve broken it down into nine simple steps that you can take with your impacted parties to audit your processes, uncover your pain points, implement solutions, and most importantly, make sure that your new processes work.
 When implemented properly, process automation can increase employee morale and save you hundreds of hours a year, and you will see the effects directly on your balance sheet.
 Of course, you need to know how to prioritize properly, and potentially assess partners for their application security methods, but that’s all dependent on what solution you land on – so let’s start by figuring that part out.

 You might already have an idea about what processes are causing your employees and customers pain.
 If you’ve implemented response mechanisms like employee surveys or customer feedback forms, these are good tools to begin identifying problems or weak points in your current processes.
 If you’re not currently collecting this data, it’s the easiest place to start to help you identify pain points in your current system.
 If your organization regularly has one-on-ones between managers and subordinates, those managers will also be able to provide insight into the challenges that their teams are facing.